weaveworks/scope/site/faq.md

   ENABLE_BASIC_AUTH: set to "true"
   BASIC_AUTH_USERNAME: set to the desired user (default "admin")
   BASIC_AUTH_PASSWORD: set to the desired password (default "admin")
+  BASIC_AUTH_PASSWORD_FILENAME: set to the desired file name with password, it overwrites BASIC_AUTH_PASSWORD
   ```

   Note that there is no standard programmatic way of expiring a session with Basic Auth, so the users would normally stayed logged in until the authentication params have changed.
 See [this article](https://en.wikipedia.org/wiki/Basic_access_authentication#Security) for more details.